msdundar/msdundar.github.io/content/posts/a-recap-of-2023/index.md

 ## Trips

 I had a few flights and road trips this year.
 Spending May in Turkey with family and next to the sea was totally refreshing.
-Then Corfu/Greece in June, Amsterdam in July were great distractions.
-I also had my very first camping experience in Germany in August, near Waldreich (40km to Frankfurt an der Oder) with some friends.
+Then Corfu/Greece in June, and Amsterdam in July were great distractions.
+I also had my very first camping experience in Germany, near Waldreich (40km to Frankfurt an der Oder) with some friends in August.
 In October, we had another road trip to Dusseldorf, Cologne, Bonn, Koblenz, Braubach, and Boppard, which was again quite fun.

 {{< figure src="assets/2-corfu-greece.jpg" caption="Corfu / Greece" >}}